 The gold miner space

-Gold equities (NUGT) are essentially a leveraged play on gold prices.
-In 2018 so far, while the SPDR Gold Shares ETF (GLD) has fallen 6.4% YTD (year-to-date), the VanEck Gold Miners ETF (GDX) has magnified that loss with a fall of 14.5%.
+Gold equities are essentially a leveraged play on gold prices.
+When gold’s price fell 11% in 2015, the VanEck Vectors Gold Miners ETF (GDX) amplified that loss by returning -25%.

 In this series

-In this series, we’ll look at Wall Street analysts’ recommendations and ratings for the major gold miners.
+In this series, we’ll look at Wall Street analysts’ recommendations and ratings for senior gold metal miners.
 It’s important to note that analysts’ estimates usually lag price movements.
 We see upgrades when stocks have already risen.
 As for downgrades, they come when a company has already seen lower prices.